PLN-team/pyPLNmodels/paper/paper.md

 # Acknowledgements
-The authors would like to thank Jean-Benoist Léger for the time spent giving precious advice to build a proper Python package.
+The authors would like to thank Jean-Benoist Léger for the time spent giving precious advice on how to build a proper Python package.

 # Fundings
 Bastien Bartardière and Julien Chiquet are supported by